tlint101/practice-in-code/README.md

 ## Introduction
 Hello there!

 My name is Tony and you have stumbled across my blog.
-There are a ton of blogs online that has taught me how do things in python.
+There are a ton of blogs online that have taught me how do things in python.
 And I would like to pay it forward!
 This will serve as a place where I share what interests me, code that I am currently testing or packages that I find interesting.